 How to Use ChatGPT with StreetSpring for Business Location Research

-Important: ChatGPT does not have real-time access to StreetSpring's platform.
-You need to run your address in StreetSpring first and paste the data into your prompt.
-The workflow is: StreetSpring first, ChatGPT second.
+Important: ChatGPT has no live connection to StreetSpring.
+Always run your address in StreetSpring first, then paste the score and factor data into ChatGPT.
+The workflow is always: StreetSpring first, ChatGPT second.

 Table of Contents